idriss-crypto/contribution-guide/types-of-contribution.md

 ###  :thought_balloon: Example Contributions

 - Found a typo?
 Let us know on [Discord](https://discord.gg/RJhJKamjw5).
 - Good with graphics?
-Send us your designs to hello@idriss.xyz or on [Discord](https://discord.gg/RJhJKamjw5).
+Send your designs to hello@idriss.xyz or on [Discord](https://discord.gg/RJhJKamjw5).
 - You love to write?
 Publish a blog or social media post and let us know so we can share it!
 - You would like to see additional features in any of the products around IDriss?
 Create an issue.
 - Are you a developer?
 Check out open issues and show off your skills!

+:pray: Thank you for contributing :pray: